 If I am correct, Larry W. Wilson is a former 7th Day Adventist.
 He has some very strange and unbiblical teachings, to say the least.

 He comes across as some kind of Bible teacher.
-I did read a few of his articles and newsletters concerning the Trinity.
+I did read a few of his articles and newsletters concerning the Trinity [i. e., the Father is fully God, the Son is fully God and the Holy Spirit is fully God –but they are united in the fullness of one God].
 He has many problems and unorthodox–unbiblical statements concerning the Godhead.
 A few examples below:

-He states, “As you can see, I believe the Bible teaches there are three distinct, separate, co-eternal beings, that make up the Godhead and this makes me a “Tritheist.”
-(Questions answered about the Trinity Dec 2012, newsletter archive, under “Monotheism verses Polytheism)
+“As you can see, I believe the Bible teaches there are three distinct, separate, co-eternal beings, that make up the Godhead and this makes me a “Tritheist.” (“Questions answered about the Trinity” December 2012, newsletter archive, under “Monotheism verses Polytheism”)

-“Long ago, three divine equals decided to create a family and expand the universe in love…For example, consider this possibility: “I believe the Godhead decided one God would sit on the throne of the universe and he would display the awesome powers and infinite glory that belongs to each of the three Gods.
-This required the other two Gods to surrender their display of power and infinite glory so that the universe might have one supreme ruler above all….Three Gods would speak through one mouth.”
-(Jesus existence before he came to earth, Feb 2012, newsletter archive)
+“Long ago, three divine equals decided to create a family and expand the universe in love…For example, consider this possibility: ‘I believe the Godhead decided one God would sit on the throne of the universe and he would display the awesome powers and infinite glory that belongs to each of the three Gods.
+This required the other two Gods to surrender their display of power and infinite glory so that the universe might have one supreme ruler above all….Three Gods would speak through one mouth.’ (“Jesus existence before he came to earth” February 2012, newsletter archive)

-Wilson also states, “I believe the Bible teaches there are three separate, distinct, and co-eternal Gods.
-These Gods are one in purpose, plan and action… As you will learn, my understanding of the Trinity is also unacceptable to the JW’S” I would add It is also unacceptable to the Christian faith!
-Wilson states that “There are two equal, co-eternal Gods in Heaven.”
-(Did Jesus Claim to be God?
-Feb 2008, newsletter archive)
+“I believe the Bible teaches there are three separate, distinct, and co-eternal Gods.
+These Gods are one in purpose, plan and action… As you will learn, my understanding of the Trinity is also unacceptable to the JW’s.”
+(I would add It is also unacceptable to the Christian faith!)

 –God Bless, [name withheld]